Precept Ministries International: Student Ministry

+Prior to 2022, Precept held an ENCOUNTER Student Conference twice a year in fall and winter, as well as the EQUIP Boot Camp program each June and early July.
+In 2022 Precept stopped offering their summer Boot Camp and Encounter conferences.

 Programs

 Bible Study Training

 Precept's main method of engaging people with God is by equipping them to become Precept Bible Study Leaders through training workshops both nationally and internationally.
 The year-round training and resources Precept offers are designed to increase Bible study and leadership skills.
 After being trained, leaders are sent back to their local communities to lead small group Bible Studies using the Precept Bible Study Method.

 Precepts for Life

 Precept produced Kay Arthur's daily radio and television program Precepts for Life, which provides instruction in Bible study.
-In 2009 the program received the National Religious Broadcasters' award for "Best Television Teaching Program."
+In 2009 the program received the National Religious Broadcasters' award for "Best Television Teaching Program.".
 Kay Arthur was named to the National Religious Broadcasters Hall of Fame in 2011.

 Publishing

 Precept also publishes books and Bible studies that have been translated into 70 languages.